living-atlases/generator-living-atlas/README.md

 You can rerun the generator with the option `--replay` to use all the previous responses and regenerate the inventories with some modification (if for instance you want to add a new service, or using a new version of this generator with improvements).

 We recommend to override and set variables adding then to `quick-start-local-extras.yml` and `quick-start-spatial-local-extras.yml` without modify the generated `quick-start-inventory.yml` and `quick-start-spatial-inventory.yml`, so you can rerun the generator in the future without lost local changes.
+The `*-local-extras.sample` files will be updated with future versions of this generator, so you can compare from time to time these samples with your `*-local-extras.yml` files to add new vars, etc.

 ## Ansible wrapper

 Furthermore the utility `ansiblew` is generated, an `ansible-playbook` wrapper that can help you to use the inventories and can be easily modificable by you to your needs.
-It depends on `python-docopt` package.
+It depends on `python-docopt` package (`sudo apt install python-docopt` in debian and derivatives).

 Help output:

 ```
 $ ./ansiblew --help